 All buffered products and drugs that reduce gastric acid may reduce the plasma concentrations of ATV, including but not limited to antacids (Maalox®, Mylanta®).
-Subjects may take ATV one hour before or two hours after antacids, or buffered solutions.
+Buffered products and antacids may be used with ATV, but dosing must be separated in time from the ATV dose.
+Participants may take ATV 2 hours before or 1 hour after antacids or buffered solutions.

-The risk of myopathy, including rhabdomyolysis may be increased when PIs are used in combination with HMG-CoA reductase inhibitors that are metabolized by the CYP3A4 pathway (e.g., atorvastatin).
-Caution should be used when taking these agents, and when possible, alternative agents should be considered.
+The risk of myopathy, including rhabdomyolysis, may be increased when ATV or other PIs are used in combination with HMG-CoA reductase inhibitors that are metabolized by the CYP3A4 pathway (e.g., atorvastatin).
+Caution should be used when taking these agents and, when possible, alternative agents should be considered.